cat-play-mml

 - The following passes are envisioned:

-- Expected to proceed with Linux Python TDD agent; if hallucinations occur, they will be investigated.
+- Assumed to proceed with a Linux Python TDD agent; will consider if hallucinations occur.

 Nuked-OPM friendly JSON player